Compliance

 Healthcare employers juggle AI hiring compliance alongside HIPAA, licensing requirements, and patient safety concerns.
 Here's your compliance roadmap.

-Published February 23, 2026
+Published: February 23, 2026

 Healthcare organizations—hospitals, health systems, clinics, nursing homes, home health agencies—face one of the most complex hiring landscapes in any industry.
 You're recruiting for roles requiring specific licenses, certifications, and credentials.
 You're subject to Joint Commission standards, CMS requirements, and state health department regulations.
 Patient safety depends on hiring decisions.
 And now, you're navigating AI hiring laws on top of everything else.

 If you're using AI to screen nursing candidates, match physicians to open positions, or evaluate allied health professionals, you need to understand how AI hiring compliance intersects with healthcare-specific regulations.
+For official guidance on federal employment laws, refer to the U.S. Equal Employment Opportunity Commission (EEOC) and the U.S. Department of Labor (DOL).

 Healthcare-Specific AI Risks: